brucemcpherson/dependencyForce/dependencies.md

 # Google Apps Script Project: dependencyForce
-This repo (dependencyForce) was automatically updated on 10/13/2021, 5:11:02 PM by GasGit
+This repo (dependencyForce) was automatically updated on 10/22/2021, 10:31:47 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")